thejoeldanny/Japanese-phonetics/important instructions.md

 # Japanese-phonetics
 Hello There!!
-This Python program is used to print every phonetic present in the japanese language.
+This Python program is used to print every phonetic present in the japanese language to write and practice on paper.

-The python program prints all the phonestics of the japanese language in english.
-The output can be cuztomized as per need.
-The FIRST OPTION is to get the HIRAGANA & KATAKANA.
-The SECOND OPTION is to get the DAKUON.
-The THIRD OPTION is to get the COMBO LETTERS.
-THe FOURTH OPTION is to get the SMALL VOWELS.
-The FITH OPTION is to get the LONG VOWELS.
-The above options only prints the particular option chose, but the SIXTH OPTION enables you to print EVERYTHING from HIRAGANA to KATAKANA.
-The SEVENTH OPTION is to EXIT the program.

-Now for the HELP SECTION!!!

-I don't know how to work somethings out:
-1.
+There are many different types of letters in Japanese language.
+I have completed this program on a very basic level

+Things I would like to add to this program:-
+  1. Use UNICODE values to get the letters of japanese to check what I written is right or wrong
+  2. Build a frontend to this code so it would be runnable like an application.
+  3. Add Auto-next method to go to the next letter automatically.